KLuna24/BruteForce/README.md

 # BruteForce
 Python Sha1 Cracker.

-GSU 4980
+GSU 4980 - Blockchain & Applications

 Author: Kevin Luna

 # How to run the program
 Must have python 2.7 already installed on your computer.

-run the command `python CrackHash.py enterhashhere`
+run the command `python CrackHash.py enterhashhere` in terminal.

+example run `python CrackHash.py  b7a875fc1ea228b9061041b7cec4bd3c52ab3ce3`.

+Also, make sure the .txt file is in the same directory as the python program.

 # Assignment Questions and Solutions